Ferlab-Ste-Justine/terraform-etcd-prometheus-configuration/README.md

     - **alert_labels**: Extra labels to add to alerts triggered for the service.
 - **minio_cluster_jobs**: List of minio cluster jobs to generate boilerplate for.
 Each entry should take the following key:
   - **tag**: Tag for the minio cluster job.
 It should correspond to the cluster name.
-- **node_exporter_jobs**: List of etcd exporter jobs to generate boilerplate for.
+- **etcd_exporter_jobs**: List of etcd exporter jobs to generate boilerplate for.
 Each entry should take the following keys:
   - **tag**: Tag for the etcd exporter job.
 Is should consist of words separated by dashes.
 The job is expected to be called `<tag>-etcd-exporter`
   - **expected_count**: Expected number of etcd members associated with the job
   - **max_learn_time**: Max expected time for an etcd learner to catchup.